 The equipment in the Lab is expensive and it can be damaged by students drinking and eating in the lab.
 The simple rule is: Don't eat or drink in the Lab.

-We have revised the Application form for using the lab to emphasize that University personnel can examine access logs for the Lab and the Lab computers to determine the cause of damage to lab facilities from misuse and that this can result in loss of Lab access privileges or discipline such as under the Non-Academic Misconduct Policy.
+We have an online application form for using the lab to emphasize that University personnel can examine access logs for the Lab and the Lab computers to determine the cause of damage to lab facilities from misuse and that this can result in loss of Lab access privileges or discipline such as under the Non-Academic Misconduct Policy.

 I do a variety of consulting, including expert testimony and management consulting.
 Recent projects have included valuation of union merger gains and losses under various seniority rules, valuation of illiquid (restricted) stock holdings, real options analysis and valuation of spark spreads, real options analysis and valuation of mine development strategies, and valuation of liquidated damages on a long-term gas purchase contract (including Kalman filter analysis of forward curves).
-Contact me or call my office at +1 403 220-7165 for details.
+Contact me for details.

 I'm an amateur photographer.
 I particularly like the challenge of bird photography, but I also shoot scenery, cityscapes and candid people.
-Some of my photos are at my new home page, to which I am transitioning after the demise of Apple's Web Galleries and Homepage features that I formerly used to host photos.
+I am currently reconfiguring my photography website and will post a link here when it is finished.

 I'm a past president of PLAN Calgary, also known as The RoadAhead Society of Calgary, which helps people with developmental disabilities and their families work out a plan for living without the support of parents.

 Some interesting Science Fair work in astronomy was done by my son, Jonathan Sick, when in Junior and Senior High School.
 He graduated in astrophysics from Rice in 2008, after working two summers at the Space Telescope Science Insitute in Baltimore.
-He is now doing a PhD in astrophysics at Queen's.
+He just defended his PhD in astrophysics at Queen's.
 While finishing his PhD, he is a software engineer for the Large Scale Synoptic Telescope (LSST), which is being built in Chile.